 The arts bring pride to New Jersey, are an important economic driver, and play a critical role in improving the academic performance of students.
-Our state’s nonprofit arts sector supports nearly 19,000 jobs and has an economic impact of more than a half billion dollars!
+Our state’s nonprofit arts sector employs nearly 22,000 citizens and has an economic impact of more than a half billion dollars!
 That’s a dollar return on every three cents of public investment, sparking local economies in every corner of the state.

 New Jersey is also a national leader in arts education, engaging more than one million students in one or more arts disciplines.
 Young people who participate in the arts are more likely to excel academically and learn the skills that prepare students to become 21st century leaders.

 Use the dropdown menu to see the arts at work in your community and explore videos that go beyond the numbers to tell the stories of how the arts impact New Jerseyans every day.

 This represents the number of local full-time equivalent (FTE) jobs supported by nonprofit arts organizations that receive direct or indirect county funding from the New Jersey State Council on the Arts and/or their audiences.

 These jobs include those that work for arts organizations, the artists employed by them, and the many local businesses supported by these groups and their audiences (restaurants, hotels, designers, printers, retail shops, etc.).

 Total economic impact considers spending by nonprofit arts organizations that receive direct or indirect county funding from the New Jersey State Council on the Arts and patron-related spending (dining, parking, retail, etc.) in the local economy.

 This figure includes $28,906,762 in revenue from taxes and fees to the local government and $37,973,173 to the state budget.